-Vaccinations can prevent may diseases and promote good health and a longer life for you pet.
+Vaccinations can prevent may diseases and promote good health and a longer life for your pet.
 Our veterinarians will prepare a schedule of vaccinations designed for your pet to protect against diseases that place your pet at risk.
-Below are the annual vaccinations and testing suggested by our veterinarians for you dog.
+Below are the annual vaccinations and testing suggested by our veterinarians for your dog.

 H3N8 (K9 Influenza)

 A highly contagious and potentially fatal viral disease, spread by discharge from the nose and eyes of infected dogs.
 The distemper virus attacks many organs, including the nervous system, which may be permanently damaged, even if the dog recovers.